#GivingTuesday Fundraising Ideas & Tips for 2023

 Engage Supporters with these Giving Tuesday Fundraising Ideas

 GivingTuesday is a day of global giving and coming together to create a better world.
-All types of giving and generosity are supported and encouraged on this special day.
-So instead of just asking your supporters to donate to your cause (do that too!), why not engage them to help your organization fundraise and grow?
+Giving and generosity are supported and encouraged on this special day.
+So, instead of asking your supporters to donate to your cause (do that, too!), why not engage them to help your organization fundraise and grow?
 Here are some ideas to raise funds and grow support for your organization on GivingTuesday.

 Host a Special Peer to Peer Fundraising Campaign for a Giving Tuesday fundraising idea